 Plan Melbourne identified places of strategic significance for Melbourne, including six suburban job hubs referred to as National Employment Clusters (NECs).
 The NECs include the established clusters of Monash, Parkville and Dandenong South and the emerging clusters of Sunshine, La Trobe and East Werribee.

 Under the direction of the Minister, the MPA has focused its recent activities in four of the NECs: Monash, Sunshine, La Trobe and the emerging employment precinct of East Werribee.
 All of these NECs are expected to evolve into contemporary, mixed-use areas that feature high-density living in close proximity to a range of businesses, hospitals and educational institutions.
-They will offer Melburnians the chance to work closer to where they live – reducing congestion and giving people back precious family time.
+They will offer Melbournians the chance to work closer to where they live – reducing congestion and giving people back precious family time.